Enhancing Generalization and Scalability for Multi-Objective Optimization with Population Pre-Training: Experiments

+We further expand the complexity of complex MOPs, and we present the IGD and HV values obtained by all algorithms in solving expensive, large-scale, many-objective optimization problems in Tables \ref{tab: igd-many} and \ref{tab: hv-many}.
+The tested problem is scaled up to ten objectives.

-First of all, Table~\ref{tab: fe-zdt-lsmop} shows that PET has advantages in solving ZDT~6 with dimensions of 3,000 and 5,000, and the algorithm has an improvement of 91.62 compared with the suboptimal algorithm.
-Secondly, fine-evolving the PET on the LSMOP~7-9 problem.
-The results show that there are advantages in many-objective (up to 10 objectives), large-scale decision variables (2,500-5,000 dimensions), and computationally expensive functions (only 1,000 function evaluations), and even the algorithm significantly outperforms compared algorithms on computationally expensive large-scale many-objective MOPs (2,500 decision variables with 10 objectives and 1,000 function evaluations).
+The results show that there are advantages in many-objective (up to 10 objectives), large-scale decision variables (250-5,000 dimensions), and computationally expensive functions (only 1,000 function evaluations).
+Table \ref{tab: igd-many} shows that the proposed PPM significantly outperforms compared algorithms on computationally expensive large-scale many-objective optimization problems (2,500 decision variables with 10 objectives and 1,000 function evaluations).
+We noticed that WOF, CMOEAD, and MOEA/D-LO achieved several of the best results with the IGD indicator, but their overall performance is still unsatisfactory.

 Although LSMOP~1-9 is a series of test sets, different test functions under this series have different properties.
-For example, different problems have different landscapes and their decision variables also have different separability~\cite{7553457}, while PET is able to utilize learned patterns on evolutionary computation on LSMOP~1-6 and fine-evolving on LSMOP~7-9 problems with achieving superior results, which shows that the pre-evolved and fine-evolving is a validate paradigm in solving complex MOPs.
+For example, different problems have different landscapes and their decision variables also have different separability~\citep{7553457}, while PPM can utilize learned patterns on evolutionary computation on LSMOP~1-6 and fine-tuning on LSMOP~7-9 problems, achieving superior results, which shows that the pre-training and fine-tuning are a valid paradigm in solving complex MOPs.